section-engineering-education/engineering-education/articles/data-analytics-using-pandas/index.md

 ![Quality](/engineering-education/data-analytics-using-pandas/fifth.png)

 We create two new columns, 'good_wine' and 'bad_wine' as shown in the above example.
-The 'good_wine' column will have `True` wherever the 'quality' of the wine is greater than 5, and the 'bad_wine' will have `True` wherever the 'quality' is less than or equal to 5.
+The 'good_wine' column will have `True` wherever the 'quality' of the wine is greater than 5.
+The 'bad_wine' will have `True` wherever the 'quality' is less than or equal to 5.

 ![Sort](/engineering-education/data-analytics-using-pandas/sixth.png)